CloudFerro/cf-mkcli/README.md

 * `list`: Remove given auth context from the catalogue
 * `add`: Prompt for new auth context and add it to...
 * `delete`: Remove given auth context from the catalogue
+* `duplicate`: Remove given auth context from the catalogue

 #### `auth context show`